yagoferrer/rethinkdb-horizon-angular2/README.md

 }
 ```

-Then you can use it in your components like this
+You can use it in your components like this
 ```typescript
 export class MyAppComponent implements OnInit {
   list = [];